OCFL/ocfl-java/README.md

 If you intend to write to an OCFL repository from multiple different instances, you should use a database based object lock rather than the default in-memory lock.
-This is a requirement for using cloud storage, by not strictly necessary for filesystem storage.
 Additionally, you may want to either adjust or disable inventory caching, or hook up a distributed cache implementation.

 ### Inventory size